Miracle Cure for Alcoholism

 you also cured me of my alcoholism.”

-repeated that he had cured her of alcoholism.
-She explained that
+that he had cured her of alcoholism.
+She explained that the whole

-the whole time she’d been in the hospital, her friends had been
+time she’d been in the hospital, her friends had been sneaking booze

-with the lady, who was a Mrs. C. As they left, she said, “Oh, by the way, your money is no
+the lady.
+As they left, she said, “Oh, by the way, your money is no

 Dr. Bonin racked his brain, but